 The village was also the site of several lakefront vineyards.
-The grapes were generally sold in bulk but some wine was made.
-J. J. Preyer's Lake View wine farm was one of the most celebrated wine-producing places in the county.
+The grapes were generally sold in bulk, however there was some wine produced.
+J. J. Preyer's Lake View wine farm was one of the most recognized wine-producing places in the county.

-The Lake Shore Railway merged with the Michigan Southern and Northern Indiana Railroad in 1869 to form the Lake Shore and Michigan Southern Railway giving one company the whole route from Buffalo to Chicago.
+The Lake Shore Railway merged with the Michigan Southern and Northern Indiana Railroad in 1869 to form the Lake Shore and Michigan Southern Railway, giving one company the whole route from Buffalo to Chicago,passing through Collinwood.
 The first locomotive traveled the entire length of 1,013 miles.
-The main route passed through Collinwood.

-The building of railroad repair shops and roundhouses began in 1873 and were finished in 1875.
+The building of railroad repair shops and roundhouses began in 1873 and finished in 1875.

 The LS&MS railroad built a station just east of 140th Street south of the tracks attracting wealthy Cleveland residents to build summer homes in the North Collinwood area.